Supply Chain Management (MBA)

 Supply Chain Management Specialization Requirements

-In addition to the core curriculum, students wanting a specialization in supply chain management take three additional supply chain management courses:
+In addition to the core curriculum, students wanting a specialization in supply chain management take three additional supply chain management courses and an additional capstone course:

 - DSCI 6780 Sustainable and Lean Six Sigma